 Zingametall is the manufacturer of ZINGA which can be used to treat metallic structures to prevent them from rusting.

-Igoe International Ltd; Distributors of ZINGA has contacts with applicators Nation-wide who have experience in using ZINGA, but we do not offer applications in our facilities.
+Zingametall has contacts with applicators who have experience in using ZINGA, but does not offer applications in its facilities.

 Can I buy ZINGA in different colours?

 The grey is attributed to the extremely high Zinc content of the coating.
 In order to have enough coloured pigment in a paint, the Zinc content is dropped below the level required for galvanic protection.
 You can apply any colour in a two pack top coat.
 You can also apply ZINGA ALU ZM, a silvery top coat if you wish.